Table of Contents / Quick Jumps

 b.
 Please note I manually approve comments so it may take up to a week before your comment shows up below.

 c.
-Due to the volume of comments coming in these days and a lot going on in my life right now I’m no longer to reply personally to the vast majority of them.
+Due to the volume of comments coming in these days and a lot going on in my life right now, I’m no longer able to reply personally to the vast majority of them.
 Sorry about that.

 The Long Story: I like telling long stories so here’s one.
 A couple weeks ago I was hired to do corporate headshots / portraits for a local law firm in Seoul.
 The boss and I had a really causal pre-shoot meeting to discuss his needs and over a burrito and beer (just me because I’m freelance and that’s how I do at lunch).
 Our discussion meandered over to law.
 I said, “Mr. Law (not his real name, but wouldn’t that be great) can I ask you a question?” and proceeded to tell him the very short version of the events below:

 “I paid a ton of money for my Macbook Pro, these orange spots appeared out of nowhere on my LCD screen, they meander around, gravity and heat seems to affect them, I decided to document the problem on my blog and now, 10 months later, over 300 people have left comments saying they’re having the same issue.
 I’m getting more comments with each passing day.”

 Mr. Law picked up his phone and made a call to his contact.
 His contact was interested.
 My iMessage pinged with his contact’s contact info.
 I contacted him by text a week later, there was a lot of contacting:

 “Hello Mr. Justice.
 My name is Greg.
 Mr. Law suggested I get in touch with you regarding a prospective class/group action vs Apple.
 About a year ago I took the time to blog about my issue with the 2016 MacBook Pro and since then I have had about 300 people report the same symptoms and problem.
 I have all their emails.
 Here’s the post if you care to look at it.
 The comment section is quite interesting!”